trihaovan/UFC_Prediction/README.md

 - `data/raw/fight_data.csv`: The raw output file from `UFC_Scraper.py`, containing detailed fight statistics.
 - `data/raw/fighter_data.csv`: The raw output file from `Fighter_Scraper.py`, containing detailed individual fighter statistics.

-- `data/outputs/cleaned_and_processed.csv`: The output from 'Cleaning_And_Processing.ipynb', containing a cleaned and processed version of the joined fight_data and fighter_data datasets.
+- `data/outputs/cleaned_and_processed.csv`: The output from `Cleaning_And_Processing.ipynb`, containing a cleaned and processed version of the joined fight_data and fighter_data datasets.

 ## Requirements